-Some of this might seem obvious, the same old blogging advice you have heard before, but since most bloggers don’t follow even the most basic of advice I recommend you read over these points and ask yourself if you are on track.
+Some of these tips might seem obvious, the same old blogging advice you have heard before.
+Since most bloggers don’t follow even the most basic of advice I recommend you read over these points and ask yourself if you are on track.

 7 Steps To A Better Blog

 1. The Call To Action In Author Boxes

 This particular piece of advice refers to the little author boxes we use at the end of articles on this blog, which detail information about the author of the article (you can see mine at the end of this article).
 This is the primary tool columnists use to entice readers to visit their website or join their email newsletter and continue to gain from having a relationship with that particular writer.

 Chances are you don’t have the same box at the end of your blog articles, especially if you are the only author on your blog, however that doesn’t mean you shouldn’t consider adding them.
 They make great calls to action at the end of each piece of content you publish.

 Even if you don’t have these boxes, this advice is relevant for any area where you are trying to encourage your readership to sign up for something or click a link – any kind of call to action.

 Here is some of what I sent to the authors about how to improve their author boxes…

 Your author box is one of the best places for you to promote your own websites and offers, as well as describe your specialities and history.